LaunchCodeEducation/data-analysis/src/chapters/functions/creating-functions.rst

    This is not only a common point of confusion for new programmers, but it can also cause logic errors!

-Let's look at another example to see how this works.

-.. admonition:: Try It!

-   What happens if we define a function without calling it?

-   Run the following code as-is (the code contains no bugs).
-What gets printed?

-   .. raw:: html

-      <iframe height="400px" width="100%" src="https://repl.it/@launchcode/Say-Hello-Function?lite=true" scrolling="no" frameborder="yes" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-   #.
-In order for a function to run, it must be *called* by using its name.
-      Add the code ``say_hello()`` in line 5 and run the program again.
-   #.
-Does it matter if the ``say_hello()`` statement is indented relative to
-      the ``def`` statement?
-Try changing the indentation to check!
-   #.
-Does it matter if we include parentheses in line 5?
-Try using
-      ``say_hello`` instead of ``say_hello()``.

 Check Your Understanding
 ------------------------